earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 end
 ```

-For now, you’ll provide the HTML directly on your function.
-Note that the `~L` is a special syntax called a sigil; it’s used to represent Live EEx content.
+For now, you'll provide the HTML directly on your function.
+Note that the `~L` is a special syntax called a sigil; it's used to represent Live EEx content.

 Start your Phoenix server and let's try to load [/auction](http://localhost:4000/auction).
 If everything was set up correctly, you should see the following:

 ![Auction View]({{site.images}}{{page.slug}}/6gnnM9k.png)

 Excellent!
 Your new route is now being rendered by your LiveView.
-Now it’s time to make it do something useful by adding a couple of buttons to allow people to donate.
+Now it's time to make it do something useful by adding a couple of buttons to allow people to donate.

 ```elixir
 ```elixir